pivotal-cf/docs-build-service/installing.md

 kubectl config use-context <cluster-name>
 ```

-These commands only needs to be run once for the full installation.
+These commands only need to be run once for the full installation.

 ## <a id='uaa-client-creation'></a> Install UAA Pivotal Build Service client